 The WMF has a swingaway design that allows you to run sink water through the basket; the Zyliss has a little blue cleaner that pushes out any garlic that you missed the first time.
 I usually use a knife to scrape as much garlic as possible off the basket and into a prep bowl.
 With both the WMF and the Zyliss, the peel stays in the basket, so you should dispose of the peel after every clove or two so that they don’t clog the press.
 The WMF is dishwasher-compatible.

-If you want a cheaper stainless steel garlic press, get this generic garlic press; it’s made in China, feels flimsier than the WMF (the handles are hollow), has straight handles that might not be quite as comfortable or effective as the WMF, and is somewhat less effective–it doesn’t cut as easily and tends to lose more garlic (more garlic pulp squirts out as waste because the gaps between the metal basket and sides are larger than the gaps with the WMF garlic press).
+If you want a cheaper stainless steel garlic press, get this generic garlic press; it’s made in China, feels flimsy (the handles are hollow), has straight handles that are not as comfortable or effective as the WMF, and is somewhat less effective–it doesn’t cut as easily and tends to lose more garlic (more garlic pulp squirts out as waste because the gaps between the metal basket and sides are larger than the gaps with the WMF garlic press).
 But if you plan to use a garlic press often, get the WMF because it will save you money and irritation in the long run, by wasting less garlic.